 Becoming a Physicist

 In 1913, Compton left home for Princeton University, New Jersey, with the intention of doing graduate work in engineering.
-However, he spent his first year there doing a Master’s degree in physics.
-During this time he that realized he did not want to stop doing physics.
+However, he spent his first year doing a Master’s Degree in Physics and decided to become a physicist.

 Arthur Compton’s Life in Science

 In 1919, Compton won a prestigious scholarship that allowed him to travel overseas to do postdoctoral research at the University of Cambridge’s famous Cavendish Laboratory.
 There he studied the scattering and absorption of gamma rays and became friends with the discoverer of the electron, J. J. Thomson, and the discoverer of the proton and the atomic nucleus, Ernest Rutherford, both of whom he admired greatly.

 In 1920, age 28, Compton returned to the USA, to be Head of Physics at Washington University in St. Louis, Missouri.
 Compton was tasked with building the tiny department into a top-class entity.